Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Unless you have a No Penalty CD, you most likely have to pay an early withdrawal fee if you remove funds before the CD matures.

-The amount of the fee depends on how long your term is and how much you have in the account.
+The fee amount depends on how long your term is and how much you have in the account.

 Excessive Transactions

-With an Online Savings or Money Market account, you’ll be limited to six transactions per month.
-If you go over that amount, expect to pay a $10 fee.
+With an Online Savings or Money Market account, you are limited to ten transactions per month.
+If you exceed the transaction limit, you won’t pay a fee, but they may close your account.

 Getting Started